The 20 Best Keratoconus Doctors Near Me in Washington, US

 Offers Telehealth

-Thomas Gillette is an Ophthalmologist in Seattle, Washington.
+Thomas Gillette is an Ophthalmologist practicing medicine in Seattle, Washington.
 Dr. Gillette is rated as an Advanced provider by MediFind in the treatment of Keratoconus.
-His top areas of expertise are Fuchs Dystrophy, Macular Corneal Dystrophy Type 1, Corneal Dystrophy and Perceptive Deafness, Keratoconus, and Corneal Transplant.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Fuchs Dystrophy, Macular Corneal Dystrophy Type 1, Corneal Dystrophy and Perceptive Deafness, Keratoconus, and Corneal Transplant.
 Dr. Gillette is currently accepting new patients.

 Learn about our expert tiers